shreshtha26mtech/2026/_posts/2026-04-27-fastermatrices.md

 <img class="img-fluid rounded" src="{{ 'assets/img/2026-04-27-fastermatrices/distbert.drawio (1).png' | relative_url }}" alt="DistilBert">

-We have modified the attention mechanism to use  the aforementioned techniques

-We have then used these models for fine-tuning and inference across several different tasks (more on this later).
+We have used DistilBert-Multilingual-Cased model available on hugging face (https://huggingface.co/distilbert/distilbert-base-multilingual-cased) trained on wikipedia dataset as our base model for all the tasks

+We then fine-tuned this model for various different tasks using our datasets and different attention mechanisms such as:

+* priority sampling
+* Leverage score based sampling
+* Lewis score based sampling
+* Learned sketches
+* vanilla fine tuning

-We have used the **IndicGLUE Benchmark** (Hindi Language subsets), courtesy of [AI4Bharat](https://indicnlp.ai4bharat.org/pages/indic-glue/).
+The datasets were taken from the  **IndicGLUE Benchmark** (Hindi Language subsets), courtesy of [AI4Bharat](https://indicnlp.ai4bharat.org/pages/indic-glue/).

 | Task & Dataset | Description | Unique Labels | Hindi Example |
 | :--- | :--- | :--- | :--- |